 Six soldiers in the Durham Light Infantry Regiment were the recipients of Victoria Cross medals during the First World War.
 More than 12,000 soldiers from the regiment lost their lives during the war.

-The Northumberland Fusiliers were awarded many battle honours during the First World War and its serving soldiers were the recipients of five Victoria Crosses.
+The Northumberland Fusiliers were awarded many battle honours during the First World War including five recipients of the Victoria Cross.
 Over 16,000 lives were lost within the regiment during the war.

 1918 – Chemical works

 A chemical works is established at Billingham for the production of synthetic ammonia intended for making bombs for the war.
 As the war is now over the plant has to adapt to new manufacturing.

 Jan 23, 1919 – South Shields race riot

 A riot breaks out in South Shields in which the town’s significant Yemeni seamen community is targeted as a scapegoat for some of the economic struggles for work associated with the end of the war.
 Members of the South Shields Yemeni community are British citizens and some served for Britain during the recent war, as they will also do in the Second World War.
 At this time the colony of Aden in Yemen is governed as part of British India.
 A similar riot will also break out in South Shields in August 1930.

 1919 – Cretehawser

 A vessel called Crethawser is built of concrete at Southwick on the River Wear at Sunderland because of the restrictions and shortage of using iron during the war.
 It can still be seen across the river at South Hylton.